helpermethod/gscope/README.md

 }
 ```

-You may also use `let` to execute a block of code when the delegate is non-null.
+`let` may also be used to execute a block of code when the delegate is non-null.

 ```groovy
 class PersonUtils {